 Mild chronic obstructive pulmonary disease (COPD) is associated with occasional cough or shortness of breath, sometimes only with a cold or flu.
 Breathing difficulties do not limit daily activities.

 People with milder disease may take medications only when they notice symptoms or only once or twice a day.
-They must watch for early signs of infection and remember to get a flu shot every year and keep up to date with other vaccinations, especially the pneumonia vaccine.
+They must watch for early signs of infection and remember to get a flu shot every year and keep up to date with other vaccinations, especially the two-shot pneumonia vaccine (PCV13 and PPSV23) at least 6 months apart.
 In addition, they should stop smoking and avoid smoky areas.

 Moderate Chronic Obstructive Pulmonary Disease